 4. Recognize the impact of one underperforming individual

-All it takes is just one underperforming individual so feedback truly is really important here because once you’re able to tackle this feedback for this individual you’ll be amazed how much more improved the team would be.
+All it takes is just one underperforming individual so feedback truly is important here because once you’re able to work with this individual, you’ll be amazed how much more improved the team would be.

-When I first started as a manager, just the thought of giving feedback scares the shit out of me.
-The thought of sitting in a room to give people bad news can sound daunting.
+When I first started as a manager, just the thought of giving feedback makes me nauseous.
+The discomfort of sitting in a room or virtual room to tell someone the mistakes they made can sound daunting.
 After so many opportunities to practice and really going through with the fear, I rarely hesitate to give feedback.
-You might not be there right now but know that it’s like any skill, can be improved with practice.
+You might not be there today but know that like any skill, you improved with practice.

-You can start by practising with easier feedback.
+Start practising with easier feedback.
 Prepare and practice using a script with tougher feedback and rehearse a few times.
-Practice that with someone else will help make you feel more confident.
+If it helps, role-playing the conversation with someone else will help make you feel more confident.

 Once you’re ready, you can start using the Get-Give-Merge-Go framework to help you structure your feedback conversation.
 This framework has been tested by myself and coaching clients with great success.